POSTS TAGGED: Moto X

-Posted March 8, 2014 By: Will Verduzco
+Posted March 8, 2014 at 09:30 pm by Will Verduzco

 When the Moto X was first announced, many were skeptical about the supposedly flagship device with less than flagship specifications.
 Then as time went on, it gradually became clear that the Moto X wasn’t exactly about raw hardware specs.
 Rather, the device’s innovative features were its selling points.